BerkeleyLab/Marble/docs/shunts.md

 * Can turn range up or down by a factor of two for special use cases
 * Full-scale 160 mV should not burn up the 1206 0.5W shunt resistor

-Final answer used on the second batch of Marble-Mini, as shown above:
+Final answer, as shown above, and also used on the second batch of Marble-Mini:
-Ohmite KDV12DR082ET (tripled for the main input shunt).
+82 mOhm Ohmite KDV12DR082ET (tripled for the main input shunt).